Roman Shogdzhiev: International Master

 At the RadnickiChess IM tournament in Belgrade in December 2024, at the age of 9 years, 10 months, and 7 days, he became the youngest player in history to score an IM norm, after drawing in eleven moves against the grandmaster Branko Damljanović in the final round.
 This made him the world's highest-rated player under the age of eleven and one of only three players (alongside Faustino Oro and Ethan Pang) to have reached a FIDE rating of 2300 prior to turning ten years old.

 He scored his second IM norm in May 2025, after defeating IM Senthil Maran K in the eighth round of the Baku Open.
 Later that month, at the RadnickiChess May IM tournament in Belgrade, he scored his third and final IM norm and became the youngest international master in history, at the age of 10 years, 3 months, and 21 days.
 In doing so, he broke Faustino Oro's record of 10 years, 8 months, and 16 days.

 In 2025, it was reported that the Russian Chess Federation had provided Shogdzhiev with a team of seven grandmaster coaches, led by Evgeny Tomashevsky.
 Leonard Barden has drawn comparisons between Shogdzhiev and Garry Kasparov.

+Grandmaster norm

+In June 2026, Shogdzhiev became the youngest player in chess history to achieve a grandmaster norm.
+He scored 6/9 at the Asian Individual Chess Championship in Ulaanbaatar, Mongolia, remaining undefeated against six grandmasters and securing his first GM norm at the age of 11 years, 4 months, and 1 day.
+This broke the previous record, held by the Ukrainian grandmaster Illia Nyzhnyk since 2008, by approximately two and a half months.